Poetry Guider¶

 Step 1: Validate the Project Setup¶

-file is properly configured with all required metadata, dependencies, and entry points.
+Ensure the pyproject.toml file is properly configured with all required metadata, dependencies, and entry points.
 Example fields to check:

 - name